jrouwe/JoltPhysics.js/README.md

 ## Running

-By default the examples use the WASM version of Jolt.
+By default the examples use the WASM compat version of Jolt.
 This requires serving the html file using a web server rather than opening the html file directly.

 Go open a terminal in this folder and run the following commands: